ChipbagX/Save-Neru/README.md

+Yes.
+It was made on scratch, but I didn't want to be able to play it on scratch tho so I just made it an html file.

 ALMOST ALL SPRITES ARE NOT MINE AND MUSIC IS NOT MINE !!!
 Only UI and SFX are created by me except a few which should be noticeable..
 IF ANY MOVEMENT BUGS HAPPEN (such as jumping), RESET GAME.